 Sometimes I feel a bit overwhelmed by the sheer amount of content in the field of project management.
-Especially when looking on the tool-side of project management, I see new tools popping up every other day.
+Especially when looking at the tool-side of project management.
+I see new tools popping up every other day.

-With JIRA and Trello – we looked at two major project management tools, their benefits and drawbacks and most importantly their main differences.
+With Jira and Trello – we looked at two major project management tools, their benefits and drawbacks and most importantly their main differences.
+Since Atlassian, the vendor of Jira acquired Trello, both project management tools are coming from the same company.
+But they are still competing over the same target group.

 Project management tools